 Dissertation and Dissertation Continuation

-Once program requirements are met for the PhD candidacy, PhD candidates must register for two consecutive semesters (may include the summer term) of Dissertation (xxxx9990).
+Once program requirements are met for the PhD candidacy, PhD candidates must register for two consecutive semesters (may include the summer term) of Dissertation (XXXX 9990).
 Candidates must then register for Dissertation Continuation in each subsequent semester (excluding the summer term) until the dissertation is complete and approved by the Graduate School of Engineering.
 Students completing their dissertation in the summer term must register for Dissertation Continuation in the summer term.
 There is a 1-semester-hour tuition charge for Dissertation Continuation.

 During graduation clearance, the Graduate School of Engineering will retroactively register students who fail to register for the correct sequence of Dissertation and/or Dissertation Continuation.
 If tuition is owed by the student once these retroactive registrations are posted on a student’s record, Student Accounts will send a tuition bill to the student.

 In each term, continuing students are expected to be on campus by the first day of classes and online students are expected to log-in and stay attentive starting from the first class of each term.
 Course instructors are not expected to make accommodations for students who arrive after the first day of classes.
-Students who do not attend their class during the first week of a semester risk being dropped out of the course.
+Students who do not attend their class during the first week of a semester risk being dropped from the course.
 Students should not expect that they will be added to the classes after the university course add deadline.